jamesyang124/linkit/README.md

 ### Done Work

+11/28/2014

+- Use `Fabricate.build` to get instance before save.

 11/26/2014

 - Build Comment model under Post model. updated nested routes, new comment controller actions, and comments views are modified.
 - Fix the js to hide the submit button of unfocused text_area.
 - Rspec test for Comment model start.
+- Add offset to skip first record for batch fetching.

 11/24/2014